AntonTegnelov/agentic_problem_solver/docs/explanation/architecture.md

 ### Delegation Decision Responsibility

-The system will implement agent-driven delegation decisions rather than using a separate delegation layer:
+The system implements agent-driven delegation decisions rather than using a separate delegation layer:

 - **Agent-Driven Approach**: Each agent evaluates its assigned tasks and determines the appropriate delegation strategy